Learning Hierarchically Structured Concepts: Algorithms for Recognition and Noise-Free Learning

 A rigorous analysis can be found in \autoref{sec:noisefreeanalysis}; the main idea of the analysis is as follows.
-We first identify structural properties of Oja's rule (\autoref{lem:wincr}, \autoref{lem:invariants} and \autoref{lem:structure}), in which we quantify the weight changes of a single concept provided that all sub-concepts have been learned already.
-Among other properties, we show that the weights quickly to converge to either $1/\sqrt{k}$ or $0$ depending on whether the weights belong to neurons that represent the sub-concepts or not.
+We first prove some direct consequences of Oja's rule (\autoref{lem:wincr}, \autoref{lem:invariants}, and \autoref{lem:structure}).
+These quantify the weight changes for a single neuron involved in learning a single concept, assuming that all of its child concepts have already been learned.
+In particular, we show that the weights change quickly so that they approximate either $1/\sqrt{k}$ or $0$, depending on whether or not the weights correspond to neurons that represent child concepts. \snote{I don't think we can say that the weights actually converge to 1/sqrt(k), at least not from the statement of Lemma 7.3.
+That just claims that we wind up in a range that is near that bound, but the discrepancy depends on epsilon, which is fixed (in terms of r1 and r2) and not approaching 0.
+Am I right?} \snote{Lemma 7.3 shows this comes very close to 1/sqrt k for any fixed eps.
+So I think the statement above is quite all right.}

-We then use the aforementioned properties to describe in \autoref{lem: main-noise-free} the learning (and weight changes) throughout the network.
-What makes this challenging is that we allow concept to be shown in an interleaved manner in addition to allowing concepts of different levels to be shown (as long as sub-concepts are shown before the concept is shown).
-In order to prove that all concepts are learned correctly despite these challenges, we use an involved yet elegant induction.
-The inductive hypothesis has five different parts that hold at every time step.
-Finally, in \autoref{sec: main-invariant} we put everything together and show that the \nnote{This said "even".
-I changed to "the".} network successfully $(r_1,r_2)$-learns the concept hierarchy.
+We next build on these lemmas to describe, in \autoref{lem: main-noise-free}, the learning (i.e., weight changes) that occur throughout the network in the course of the entire execution.
+What makes this challenging is that we allow "incomparable" concepts to be shown in an interleaved manner; the only constraint is that, for every concept $c$, child concepts of a concept $c$ must be shown sufficiently many times before $c$ is shown.
+In order to prove that all concepts are learned correctly despite these challenges, we use an involved yet elegant five-part induction.
+Finally, in \autoref{sec: main-invariant} we put everything together and show that the network successfully $(r_1,r_2,\sigma)$-learns the concept hierarchy.